How to Apply to the D.O. Program

 All applicants to NYITCOM are required to complete our Supplemental Application.
 At that time, you will be required to:

-- Pay the $80.00 non-refundable fee or submit your unique fee waiver code
+- Pay the $80 non-refundable fee or submit your unique fee waiver code.

-- State the campus/site you are interested in attending: Old Westbury, NY; Jonesboro, AR; or Either
+- State the campus/site you are interested in attending: Long Island (Old Westbury), N.Y. or Jonesboro, Ark.*

-NYITCOM will only honor verified AACOMAS fee waivers; if you received an AACOMAS Fee Waiver, please forward that email to firstname.lastname@example.org, so that the Admissions Office may provide you with a one-time fee waiver code via email that will expire within 5 days of receipt.
+NYITCOM will only honor verified AACOMAS fee waivers.
+If you received an AACOMAS Fee Waiver, please forward that email to email@example.com so that the Admissions Office may verify you are on the approved list of fee waivers.
+After verification, we will provide you with a one-time, unique supplemental fee waiver code via email that will expire within five days of receipt.

 - A Pre-health Committee Letter/Composite Letter

-- Letters from 2 science and 1 non-science faculty who have taught you
+- Letters from two science and one non-science faculty who have taught you.

-- Letters from colleagues or supervisors at long-term work, research, or clinical experiences are valuable
+- Letters from long-term work, research, or clinical experiences.

 Next Steps: After You've AppliedMore

-We begin interviewing in early fall and continue through early spring until the class is filled.
+We begin interviewing in late summer and continue through early spring until the class is filled.
 Decisions regarding interviews are based upon careful evaluation of an applicant's completed application and all supporting documentation.
 Personal interviews are required of applicants under serious consideration and are granted only by invitation of the Admissions Committee.
-Interviews are scheduled on the Old Westbury, New York and Jonesboro, Arkansas campuses.
+Interviews are scheduled on the Long Island (Old Westbury), N.Y. and Jonesboro, Ark. campuses.
 Applicants should schedule their interviews as soon as possible upon receiving the invitation.
 We work on a rolling basis, so applicants are interviewed and accepted throughout this time period.

 All admissions decisions are sent via email, providing you ample time to make your enrollment decision (we do not offer extensions).
 Please check your email regularly throughout the cycle to receive important messages from the Office of Admissions regarding your status.